(a) The organizations in this subdivision may authorize one or more charter schools.

 (3) otherwise penalize an authorizer for failing to charter additional schools or for the absence of complaints against the authorizer's current portfolio of charter schools.

-(b) The commissioner may at any time take corrective action against an authorizer, including terminating an authorizer's ability to charter a school for:
+(d) The commissioner may at any time take corrective action against an authorizer, including terminating an authorizer's ability to charter a school, terminating a contract with a charter school, and other appropriate sanctions for:

 (1) failing to demonstrate the criteria under subdivision 3 under which the commissioner approved the authorizer;

 (2) violating a term of the chartering contract between the authorizer and the charter school board of directors;